Photos by Sri Raghunathan, Chennai

 Raja Todar Mal

-Raja Todar Mal was a great friend of Sri Tulsidas and when the saint came to settle in Kashi for rest of his life, Todar Mal had given him a place in the Assi ghat.
+Raja Todar Mal was a great friend of Sri Tulsidas and when the saint came to settle in Kashi for the rest of his life, Todar Mal had given him a place in the Assi ghat.
 Todar Mal died in the year 1589.

 Tulsidas migrates to Kashi